CLICK HERE FOR INDEX PAGE

 HOW TO PRODUCE A PIC MICROCONTROLLER SHEET

-A very important aspect of research work is a design sheet that shows how you could use a PIC microcontroller programmable circuit to control your project.
-Microcontrollers can be programmed to react to inputs such as pressure pads, switches or other sensors.
+All circuits need further development.
+In the ideas section of a design folder, circuits are identified as possible solutions for the product being designed.
+In the development section, a circuit is usually selected for further development.
+PIC Microcontroller circuits are often selected as they can be programmed to react to inputs such as pressure pads, switches or other sensors.
 Before attempting this sheet you should have looked at traditional circuits such as 555 timers or 741 operational amplifiers and how they could be used for your project.
 The example shown below is a design sheet for a microcontroller circuit used to control a model.

-The example shown opposite is a basic example of a microcontroller design sheet.
+The example shown below is a basic example of a microcontroller design sheet.

 1. The page has been divided into INPUT - PROCESS and OUTPUT.
 Many circuits can be divided in this way.
 This is a systems diagram.